homebridge/homebridge-plugin-template/README.md

 ## Clone As Template

-Click this link to create a new GitHub Repository using this template, or click the *Use This Template* button above.
+Click the link below to create a new GitHub Repository using this template, or click the *Use This Template* button above.

 <span align="center">